datarisk-io/mlops_codex/docs/source/deploying.rst

         # if my_var is None:
         #    raise Exception("Could not find `env` variable")

-        ## Environment variable loaded from Neomaril with model file name
+        ## Environment variable loaded from MLOps with model file name
         # with open(base_path+os.getenv('modelFileName'), 'rb') as f:

         # Loads the already trained model to be run based on the model file passed as a parameter
         with open(model_path+"/model.pkl", 'rb') as f:
             model = load(f)

-        ## Environment variable loaded from Neomaril with database name
+        ## Environment variable loaded from MLOps with database name
         # X = pd.read_csv(data_path+'/'+os.getenv('inputFileName'))

         # Loads the input base data from the file into a DataFrame